linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/src/main/resources/org/team6/texts/info10.md

-In this page you can see the latest notifications in case you accidentally closed them without reading them.
+That is it for this tour.
+If you want to see it again you can find it on the page shown in the image.
+You can now close this window to experience a smarter home.